daus2936/Openstack-Ussuri-Virtualbox-/README.md

 - enable Nested VT-X/AMD-V ,go to your virtualbox directory and type this on your command prompt(cmd) or terminal.Change "YourVirtualBoxName" to your VM name : <br />
 `VBoxManage modifyvm YourVirtualBoxName --nested-hw-virt on` <br />

-- Make sure to change the IP address of the first network interface (enp0s3) to static IP address. <br />
+- Make sure to change the IP address of the first network interface (enp0s3) to static IP address. (openstackVM and storageVM) <br />
-- Don't add any IP address(empty it) on the second network interface (enp0s8),just edit the second network interface configuration file with this value : <br />
+- Don't add any IP address(empty it) on the second network interface (enp0s8),just edit the second network interface configuration file with this value : (openstackVM) <br />
 ```
 TYPE=Ethernet
 NAME=enp0s8